 - Meanwhile, make the mango salsa.
 In a bowl, add mangoes, cucumber, fresh mint, red onions, and lemon juice.
 Toss to combine.
 Set aside for now.
 (If you don’t plan to eat for a few hours, cover salsa and refrigerate until ready to use.)

 - Heat an outdoor gas grill on high (grill is ready when you can hold your hand one inch above the grates for only 1 to 2 seconds).
-Spray or brush grates generously with oil (this is important so that the salmon does not stick.)
+Make sure grates are generously oiled (this is important so that the salmon does not stick.)

 - Look for grill marks on the fish, and where the fish is closest to the grill, you should see a small layer of opaque (cooked) flesh.
 Using tongs and a metal spatula, carefully turn the fish over so it is now skin-side down.
 Now, turn heat down to medium.
 Close the grill lid.
 Cook for another 2-5 minutes, again depending on the thickness of the fillets.
 Salmon is ready when it is barely opaque throughout.